varunjoshi0404/EKS-Training/Lecture 10/README.md

 This diagram illustrates a collapsed-tier application deployment on an Amazon EKS cluster.
 The user interacts with the application via a **NodePort service** (`frontend-flask-svc`), which routes external traffic to the `frontend-flask` pod running Flask.
 This pod serves both the **web interface** and **REST API**.

 Internally, the Flask application connects to a MySQL database using the Kubernetes DNS name `mysql-svc`.
-This service (`ClusterIP`) enables internal-only access to the `mysql` pod, which is backed by an **Amazon EBS volume** (not shown here) for persistent data storage.
+This service (`ClusterIP`) enables internal-only access to the `mysql` pod, which is backed by an **Amazon EBS volume** for persistent data storage.

 **Key Components:**